Diablo Highway: Hair Analysis

 In addressing this, the NGSS development team worked closely with the literacy team of the Common Core State standards “to identify key literacy connections to the specific content demands outlined in the NGSS.”

 In supporting the NGSS, Diablo Highway therefore also supports these CCSS standards in literacy.
 Diablo Highway: Hair Analysis lab provides primary written documents as an important basis for the understanding of the crime narrative upon which the science is based.
-These include source documents such as newspaper articles about the crime, trial depositions and written documents used as evidence in the trial itself.
+These include source documents such as newspaper articles about the crime, maps and detailed written descriptions of the historical context for the event, the crime scene and the suspects.

 Furthermore, as a culminating project at the end of the activity, students are asked to write a short report summarizing their determinations.
 This report must include their determinations supported coherently by evidence and the data from their lab reports in an articulate demonstration of their mastery of these science concepts.